ganeshjaiwal/100-days-of-code/log.md

 **Today's Progress**: Today I created one simple #chrome #Extension just to insert one div on the #DOM, and made it draggable anywhere on the screen.

+### Day 29: July 12, 2020

+**Today's Progress**: Learn new things about Stripe. (client only checkout, applying trial) I worked on stripe previously but, newly I Implemented client-side checkout.
+Also used firebase functions to handle stripe webhooks.

 <!-- **Link(s) to work** -->
 <!-- 1.
 [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string) -->
 <!-- 2.
 [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->